Jim-Hodapp-Coaching/ambi-rs/README.md

 # Ambi

-Ambi is a Rust-based web service that presents a basic HTML5 + JavaScript frontend to display real time ambient room conditions like temperature, humidity, pressure, air quality, dust concentration, etc. It uses the Rocket web framework + Server Sent Events (SSE) to push updates to the client with no page refresh needed.
+Ambi is a Rust-based web service that presents a basic HTML5 + JavaScript frontend and an HTMX frontend to display real time ambient room conditions like temperature, humidity, pressure, air quality, dust concentration, etc. It uses the Rocket web framework + Server Sent Events (SSE) to push updates to the client with no page refresh needed.

 ## Setup